MAIN BATTLES DURING THE CUBAN INVOLVMENT IN ANGOLA

 Decisive Allied strategic, tactic and moral Victory.
 Luanda was saved, the FNLA was destroyed, the South African invaders were forced to retreat.

-When the fate of the Republic was in danger, it was this battle that changed the outcome.
+When the fate of the Republic was in danger, it was this battle that changed the fate of the war.

-Our forces ambushed the enemy using 6 rocket launchers BM-21.
-It was an unexpected weapon and the enemy did not even reached our forces.
+Cuban forces ambushed the enemy using 6 rocket launchers BM-21.
+It was an unexpected weapon and the enemy did not even reached the Cubans-Angolans.

-This important victory, nick-named by the enemy as the Road of Death, was the end of the enemy chance to destroy the growing socialist African movements and the hope of all the coloured people under the racism and was probably the battle with the main big difference between causalities, with one dead to two thousands dead.
-It was almost the end for the counter-revolutionary FNLA group, known to have ferocious cannibals among their forces.
+This important victory, nick-named by the enemy as the Road of Death, was the end of the enemy chance to destroy the growing socialist African movements and the hope of all the coloured people under the racism and was probably the battle with the main big difference between casualties, with one dead to an extimate of two thousands dead.
+It was almost the end for the counter-revolutionary FNLA group, known to have ethnic groups notorious for bloody massacres against civilians (including episodes of cannibalism ).

 Map of the battle, from Wikipedia.